The Social Impact of Demassification and Desynchronization

 We’ve established that no effective method currently exists to pre-vet and prove the accuracy of all the information disseminated through traditional news sources.
-Human fact checkers have been unable to control the tide of misinformation and individuals are unlikely to stop sharing opinion as fact.
+Human fact-checkers have been unable to control the tide of misinformation and individuals are unlikely to stop sharing opinions as fact.
 The pace of information demassification isn’t likely to subside.
 The situation demands structure and objectivity – and that demand points to technology.

 Blockchain technologies rely on demassified data, which is gathered and stored across thousands of locations, making it nearly impossible for any one person or entity to control it.
 AI can assist in pattern recognition to confirm the trustworthiness of a source.
 Combining these technologies could enable media to validate news and related information rapidly and confidently.

 Developing and employing technologies to validate news data is potentially a highly prosperous and unique opportunity.
-Any entity able to confirm in real time (or even near real-time) that information is factual, applicable to a broad audience, and unbiased stands to restore trust in mass media communications.
+Any entity able to confirm in real-time (or near real-time) that information is factual, applicable to a broad audience, and unbiased stands to restore trust in mass media communications.